hazendaz/coveralls-maven-plugin/README.md

 maven command. **Do not publish your repository token in public GitHub repositories.** If you do, anyone can submit coverage data without permission.

-If you are using Travis CI, CircleCI, Codeship, Jenkins or Bamboo continuous integration services, no other configuration is required.
+If you are using Travis CI, CircleCI, Codeship, Github, Jenkins, Bamboo, Shippable, or Appveyor continuous integration services, no other configuration is required.
 The plugin's built-in service environment support take care of the rest.
 The plugin tries to find report files for any of the supported coverage tools and finally aggregates the coverage report.
-Java 8 is currently supported only by JaCoCo.

 See [Complete plugin configuration](#complete-plugin-configuration) for all of the available configuration parameters.